nfisher1226/agis/README.md

   is set to `Some(path)` access will be logged to that file.
 - error_log - See access_log for specifics.
 Logs errors either to stderr or file.
 - vhosts - One or more name based virtual hosts.

+> Note: Binding to a second address will double the number of worker threads.

 ### Fields (per Vhost)
 Each vhost is looked up by a key, which is the domain name it will serve.